caffeines/notion-todo/README.md

 - 🔧 Easy configuration setup with Notion API token and database ID
 - ➕ Add todo items to your Notion database with optional due dates
 - 📋 Interactive list view for managing todos
-- 📝 Simple and intuitive command-line interface
+- 📝 Simple and intuitive command-line interface with short aliases for faster usage
 - 🔒 Secure credential storage
 - 🎯 Direct integration with Notion API
 - 📊 Status tracking (Not started, In progress, Done)
 - 📅 Due date support for better task management
+- ⚡ Quick commands with short aliases (`todo v`, `todo a`, `todo l`, etc.)

 ## Prerequisites